-As shown on Exhibit 4V, the existing electrical backbone distribution system is compromised of 480V-3-phase of AL&W-owned and-maintained transformer installations.
+As shown on Exhibit 4V, the existing electrical backbone distribution system is compromised of 480V-3-phase

+Electrical load projections have been made for the services for various campus buildings fed from a series of AL&W-owned and-maintained transformer installations.
 The existing installation is similar in construction and maintenance responsibility to the East Campus installation.